-Alan Goldsmith our resident Chess Guru will be training our class in the strategies of playing Chess for the next three weeks.
-At the end of that time we will have a tournamnet amongst all year three classes to see our supreme champion.
-However I believe we are also hoping to run some chess clubs at lunch time too so our chess heroes will need to stay tuned.
+Alan Goldsmith our resident Chess Guru will be training our class in the strategies of playing Chess I believe it may be this term.
+At the end of that time we may have a tournament amongst all year three classes to see our supreme champion.
+As in the past we are also hoping to run some chess clubs at lunch time too so our chess heroes will need to stay tuned for further information.

-Nuts, tuna and tomato are off the menu lads.
+Nuts are off the menu lads.
 A reminder again that this year we have students who could be placed in possible life threatening conditions should they come into contact with certain food stuffs.
 So following the procedures outlined on the health note sent home earlier this year will help all of us stay healthy ready to learn.
 If you require another note let me know.